Mathematical Interests, Past and Present

 My first discovery, in 1962, after perusing the relevant section in Hardy and Wright's book, was the prime-producing polynomials of Euler and their connection with imaginary quadratic fields with class number one.
 I soon learned that D.H.
 Lehmer had already obtained this result in Sphinx, Bruxelles, 1933.
 Harvey Cohn's A Second Course in Number Theory 1963, also had an account.

-I eventually bowed to my supervisor Harold Davenport's wishes and looked at polynomials over which are near to kth powers and Waring's problem for polynomials over a finite field.
+I eventually bowed to my supervisor Harold Davenport's wishes and looked at polynomials over ℤ which are near to kth powers and Waring's problem for polynomials over a finite field.
 The latter was simply a matter of studying Davenport's "Blue Book": Analytic Methods for Diophantine Equations and Diophantine Inequalities (Ann Arbor, 1962) and translating to the discrete situation; but there was always the hope of improving on the classical estimates.
 I also studied Hardy and Littlewood's Partitio Numerorum III, where the Generalized Riemann Hypothesis is used to study Goldbach's problem.
 However I did not succeed in obtaining an appropriate error term for the analogue of Vinogradov's three primes theorem.
 This was done by David Hayes (see Additive Number Theory of Polynomials over a Finite Field, D.R.
 Hayes and G.W.
 Effinger, OUP 1991.)
 I returned to Brisbane in mid 1964 and wrote up my Waring's problem work as a University of Queensland MSc.
 I didn't publish the thesis, as I considered it a rather technical piece of work and also Davenport told me I had been anticipated by R.M.
 Kubota, (a student of D.J.
 Lewis) who had obtained a slightly better result.
+(See Waring's problem for Fq[x], R.M.
+Kubota, Dissertationes Math.
+117 (1974), 60 pp.)

-(1965-1980: See my publication list.)
+1965-1980: See my publication list.

 I spent a considerable amount of time helped by collaborators, studying certain aspects of the 3x+1 problem (Collatz problem) and related problems.
 My starting point was a paper of H. Möller which related the 3x+1 problem to 2-adic analysis.

-This lead to an interest in exact integer programming.
+This led to an interest in exact integer programming.
 (See H. Flanders, Scientific Pascal, pp. 175-185, 342-357, Reston 1984, (Second Edition Birkhäuser, 1995).)

 At George's suggestion in 1992, I wrote a program to use the MLLL to prevent coefficient explosion in the obtaining the Smith canonical form of an integer matrix.
 The idea is simple but effective - bring in MLLL when the coefficients exceed a prescribed limit.
 This usually results in very small row vectors, often unit vectors and is implemented in my CALC program.
-In practice one gets unimodular P and Q with smallish entries such that PAQ=SNF(A).
+In practice one gets unimodular P and Q with small entries such that PAQ=SNF(A).

 The exact integer arithmetic involved in the underlying Gram-Schmidt process slows things down for large matrices of size say bigger than 150x300.

-As an offshoot of this work, I was able to determine analytically the shortest multipliers for m consecutive Fibonacci numbers.
+As an offshoot of this work, I was able to determine the shortest multipliers for m consecutive Fibonacci numbers.
 (See [paper].)

-Recently, prompted by a question from J.H.
+Subsequently, prompted by a question from J.H.
 Silverman, I realised that the above Hermite normal form algorithm provides a simple method for getting short solutions to AX=B. (See manuscript.)

 2000+